Skip to content

 • How to test input validation

-Training Input Validation is important for all programming languages, which means no matter what language your developers work in, it’s important to have Input Validation training as part of their secure coding training.
+Training in input validation is important for all programming languages, which means that no matter what language your developers work in, it’s essential to include input validation training as part of their secure coding practices.
+Strong validation logic helps prevent data corruption and reinforces the overall integrity of your applications.

 At Security Journey, we offer a wide variety of programming languages and technologies that include input validation training.